dpapukchiev/strava-club-events-overview/README.md

 ## Output Format

-The application will display rides in Berlin for the next 7 days in this format:
+The application will display rides in the configured city for the next 7 days in this format:

 ```
 ===== Wednesday, October 25, 2023 =====